h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.11 Rainbow

   *With this function, a color gradient is automatically placed with the rainbow colors over the entire layout.
-The colors can be mutually adjusted.
-See chapter 4.3.4 for more information.*
+The colors can be mutually adjusted.*

   - Properties